-If someone who works for you makes a complaint about bullying, harassment, discrimination or victimisation and it needs to be handled formally, you should follow a formal procedure.
+If someone who works for you makes a bullying or discrimination complaint and it needs to be handled formally, you should follow a formal procedure.

 For example, you will need to deal with it formally if:

-- your workplace's policy says it must be dealt with formally
+- your organisation's policy says the type of situation they're complaining about must be dealt with formally

 - the complaint is very serious

-- there's a possibility that you might need to consider disciplinary action against another employee
+- the situation could lead to disciplinary action against another employee

-You should follow a formal grievance procedure, unless your workplace has a different formal procedure for the specific type of complaint you're handling.
-For example, a formal procedure specifically for handling complaints of sexual harassment.
+You should follow a formal grievance procedure, unless your organisation has a different formal procedure for the specific type of complaint you're handling.
+For example, you might have a formal procedure specifically for handling sexual harassment complaints.

 Decide who will investigate the complaint